Actify

 Guided Nature Walk + Debrief

-Pick a local trail or park.
-Walk in pairs for 30 minutes with a single conversation prompt ('What's one thing you're working on that you're stuck on?').
-Regroup at the end for a 10-minute standing debrief.
-The movement lowers guards, the pairing creates real conversation, and the debrief builds team awareness.
+Walk in pairs for 30 minutes with one conversation prompt ('What's one thing you're working on that you're stuck on?').
+Regroup for a 10-minute standing debrief.
+Movement lowers guards, pairing creates real conversation, and the debrief builds team awareness.
+Perfect low-lift starting point.

 45 min4–20 peopleFree